YilunKuang/yilunkuang.github.io_old/_pages/about.md

   - /about.html
 ---

 I am Yilun Kuang, a rising senior in Honors Mathematics and Computer Science at New York University.
 I am currently working as a summer research intern at the [Center for Computational Neuroscience of Flatiron Institute, Simons Foundation](https://www.simonsfoundation.org/people/yilun-kuang/) on manifold geometry inspired self-supervised learning.
-Previously I worked on NLP research and I was a TA/grader for the graduate level [DS-GA 1012 Natural Language Understanding and Computational Semantics class](https://docs.google.com/document/u/1/d/e/2PACX-1vRydPvLp9tNw1-45pp6IIl-jppX-tUfu0TQDVXRAiGA3CjIuJzBTzJo7cerQV08K8FqfUOYHBCPAggx/pub) at NYU.

 My research interests lie in understanding the jigsaw puzzle of biological and artificial intelligence.
 To this end, I gather pieces from theoretical neuroscience, deep learning, and statistics.
 I have worked on various projects related to [virtual adversarial training in NLP](https://yilunkuang.github.io/files/SiFT_for_Improved_Generalization.pdf), [mean-field and neural tangent kernel limit of training dynamics](https://yilunkuang.github.io/files/Math4DL.pdf), [and excess neural variability in the visual cortex](https://yilunkuang.github.io/files/Comp_Neur_Final_Paper.pdf).